fedora-infra/statusfpo/content/resolved/20211109-buildsystem.md

 OutageFinish: 2021-11-09 21:00+0000
 Ticket: 10302

+Update: s390x builders were not able to be moved for a variety of reasons.
+We are going to fix those issues and retry next week.

 We will be doing several maint tasks during this outage:

     All the s390x builders will be moving from the current z13 maintframe to a z15 mainframe.